 Working hand-in-hand with other brownfield redevelopment professionals, we have successfully brought contaminated sites into and through the Brownfield Cleanup Program to the issuance of a certificate of completion.
 We work closely with our clients and their accountants as they prepare forms and supporting documentation to claim the BCP tax credits for the first time.
 We will guide our clients through desk audits and full examinations by the New York State Department of Taxation and Finance (DTF).

 We have provided support and analysis to developers of some of the largest brownfield redevelopment projects in New York State, including projects in Manhattan (Harlem), Queens, Yonkers, White Plains, Long Island, the Catskills, the upper Hudson Valley, and throughout upstate New York, including projects in Syracuse, Utica, Buffalo, Ithaca, Binghamton, and northern New York.
 The estimated construction value of these projects exceeds $3.5 billion, which will generate BCP tax credits well over $500 million.

-Our Brownfields Practice Group collaborates with our colleagues in the Economic Development, Real Estate, Environmental, Land Use, and Zoning, and Business Transactions Practice Groups to advance development projects from the planning phase through construction to full operations.
+Our Brownfields Practice Group collaborates with our colleagues in the Economic Development, Real Estate, Land Use, Zoning and State Environmental Quality Review, and Business Transactions Practice Groups to advance development projects from the planning phase through construction to full operations.